abpframework/abp/docs/en/Community-Articles/2024-05-01-How-ABP-get-current-user/POST.md

 ### OpenIddict AuthServer

-The `OpenIddict` will use the [standard claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) as the claim type of the `id_token` or `access_token` and `UserInfo` endpoint response, etc.
+The `OpenIddict` uses the [standard claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) as the claim type of the `id_token` or `access_token` and `UserInfo` endpoint response, etc.

-* For JWT token, It will also use the [azure-activedirectory-identitymodel-extensions-for-dotnet](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet) to get the claims from the `id_token` or `access_token`.
+* For JWT token, it also uses the [azure-activedirectory-identitymodel-extensions-for-dotnet](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet) to get the claims from the `id_token` or `access_token`.
-* For reference token, It will get the claims from the `database`.
+* For reference token, it gets the claims from the `database`.

 ## Summary

 Once you find the claims you received do not meet your expectations, follow the instructions above to troubleshoot the problem.

-This article can help you understand the claim type in the ABP framework and ASP NET Core.
+This article can help you understand the claim type in the ABP Framework and ASP NET Core.